anupamchanda2011/GAImageReconstructionBinary/README.md

 # GAImageReconstruction
-We have implemented a GA application which can be used to regenerate images.
-Currently our application works for binary images.You can use our GA componets(like crossover,mutation,selection) for other GA appplications.
+We have implemented a Genetic Algorithm that can be used for image regeneration.
+Our algorithm takes an image as input and approximates the image using its components.Our algo works for diffrent dimensions and gray scale values.Intermediate results are also available form our algorithm.We have implemented our genetic algorithm code in such a way that our GA components(crossover,mutation,selection) can be used in other GA applications.

 # Language and Tools
 Python,Jupyter Notebook